 We envision a future when omics data-informed, computational model-based medical care is available to all.
 There are many ways to accelerate the pace of making this vision into a reality.
 For example, our group focuses on creating novel algorithms and computational tools for advancing precision medicine, as well as for better understanding how the human microbiome triggers, prolongs, or protects against disease.
 We elect to focus on the following three broad aims:

 Large-scale, data-driven approaches to healthcare have great potential to address some of the most critical clinical challenges, such as early disease diagnostics, assessment of therapeutic regimen efficacy, and real-time monitoring of health and disease.
 Additionally, comprehensive biomolecular and cellular profiling technologies are now recognized as important tools for personal data metrics and analytics.
 We are currently using an extensive, multi-omic profiling approach (e.g., transcriptomic, metagenomic, metabolomic, and immunophenotyping) to deconvolute the biocomplexity underlying human diseases.
-With newly identified disease signatures, we aim to design robust algorithm-based, computational biomarkers that can serve as clinically actionable information.
+With newly identified disease signatures, we aim to design robust digital (i.e., algorithm-based, computational) biomarkers that can serve as clinically actionable information.

 Selected publications:

 Gupta et al., “Gut Microbial Determinants of Clinically Important Improvement in Patients with Rheumatoid Arthritis”.
-Genome Medicine (2021)
+Genome Medicine (2021).

 Hur et al., “Plasma Metabolomic Profiling in Patients with Rheumatoid Arthritis Identifies Biochemical Features Predictive of Quantitative Disease Activity”.
-Arthritis Research & Therapy (2021)
+Arthritis Research & Therapy (2021).

 The association between chronic disease and gut microbes is intriguingly complex, with no single microbe or pathogen, or microbial function, appearing to be causal.
 Instead, pathologies have been repeatedly linked to the overall gut ecology.